websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/category-based-navigation-with-display-pages.md

 # Category-Based Navigation with Display Pages

+# Using Categories in Display Pages

 > Available: Liferay DXP 7.4+.

 Using a [Display Page Template](../../site-building/displaying-content/using-display-page-templates/displaying-content-with-display-page-templates.md) you can publish Web Content, Documents, and Blog Entries in a [Display Page](../../site-building/displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
 Starting with Liferay DXP 7.4, you can also create a Display Page Template to show Categories on a Display Page.
-If your company sells multiple products and you organize these products in [Categories](../tags-and-categories/organizing-content-with-categories-and-tags.md), you can use Category-based navigation to create and present items in your catalog.
+If your company sells multiple products and you organize these products in [Categories](../tags-and-categories/organizing-content-with-categories-and-tags.md), you can use Category-based navigation to create and present the items in your catalog.

+## Assigning Display Pages to Categories

 The steps to display your Categories on a Display Page are: